CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 • Chinese: (Yīng wén bù róng yì)

-We’ve put the stressed syllables in bold.
-Did you notice that the Spanish sentence had two accented words?
-If you’ve studied Spanish you’ll know that if a word doesn’t follow Spanish stress patterns, it needs an accent.
 Each Chinese syllable is given equal stress, so stress patterns are one less thing to memorise!
-In fact, most Chinese words have only one syllable anyway – no need to worry about getting tongue tied pronouncing long words!
-Each syllable is made up of initials and finals (word beginnings and word endings), and once you learn these sounds, you will be able to pronounce any initial and final combination.
+In fact, most Chinese words have only one syllable anyway – no need to worry about getting tongue-tied pronouncing long words!
+Each syllable is made up of initials and finals (word beginnings and word endings), and once you learn these sounds, you will be able to pronounce any initial and final combination, proving that Chinese is not that hard to learn!

 Spelling

-Throughout this article we’ve been using Chinese characters combined with words written in the “English” alphabet or, to give it its proper name, the Latin alphabet.
-This method of writing Chinese in the Latin alphabet is called pinyin.
-Pinyin can help beginners with pronunciation before they have mastered the characters.
-Pinyin also uses four different “accents” which represent the tones of the language, so this helps you know how to pronounce each word.
 And the great news is that once you’ve learned all the sounds of pinyin, there are no pronunciation exceptions!
-For example, the words liáng, biáng, jiáng all have the same finals, therefore they will always be pronounced the same.
+For example, the words liáng, biáng, jiáng all have the same finals, therefore, they will always be pronounced the same.
 Compare this to English words like rough, though, and through.
 Despite appearing to have the same endings, you must learn a different pronunciation for each one!

-Like any other language, Chinese has its challenges.
-But if characters and pronunciation are the hardest parts, maybe Chinese isn’t the hardest language in the world after all.
-Chinese is very simple to learn after the initial hurdles.
 The hardest part is getting started!
-And talking of getting started, we have the perfect method to help you learn Chinese: with Coffee Break Chinese you can take your first steps in the language.
+And talking of getting started, we have the perfect method to help you learn Chinese: with Coffee Break Chinese, you can take your first steps in the language.
 Now you know it’s far from “the most difficult language in the world”, there’s nothing stopping you!
-Click here to find out more.

 CBG 2.22 | Mein Vater wohnte lange in einem kleinen Dorf